 Up North Packing List: Lake Attire & Vacation Essentials

 Don't get me wrong - this is not Downton Abbey or the land of dress codes!
 Our evenings 'Up North' are generally spent looking for the Northern Lights or strolling with an ice cream cone from the Pine Cone.
 But, in the event it's not a sweatshirt campfire night, I pack a few *very casual* summer dresses for dinners either at home or in town, particularly if I'm in one of the regions cities.

 When it comes to shoes, which always deserve their own category in my packing articles, I'd recommend bringing:

 Of course, it's the era of the sneaker - though that's always the case Up North.
 You can't go wrong with a basic white pair of sneakers for exploring Northern Michigan

 Shoes for the beach

-Michigan's beaches can be sandy or rocky (depending on where you'll be), so a pair of flip-flops that could get wet won't go amiss!
+Michigan's beaches can be sandy or rocky (depending on where you'll be), so a pair of flip-flops that could get wet won't go amiss.

 Shoes that kayak

-Consider a visit to charming Leland, Michigan!
+Learn everything you need to know about a visit to charming Leland, Michigan!